sangeethamt/byb_project/README.md

 # HelloWorld

 ## Description
 A simple Python program that prints "Git is Awesome!" to the console.
-This serves as an introductory example for learning Python programming and Git version control.
+This is an introductory example of Python programming and Git version control.

 ## Prerequisites
 - Python(latest version) installed on your machine